 Everyone must wear a mask at all times and practice social distancing.

 Lights will turn off at 9:30 pm each night.
 Entwined may periodically go dark for short periods to prevent crowding.
 Entwined is outdoors and spread out over an acre of open space.
 However, please consider employing one of these strategies while San Francisco remains in the purple tier:

-- Visit on a weeknight: Entwined will be in Golden Gate Park through March and will remain free.
+- Visit on a weeknight: Entwined will be in Golden Gate Park through the start of February and will remain free.

 - If it’s crowded, come back later: Entwined is just one stop in an illuminated journey along JFK Drive.
 Take a picture in front of the lit-up façade of the Conservatory of Flowers.
 Travel a little further to the Music Concourse to find a wonderland of festive lights on the Observation Wheel and Spreckels Temple of Music.

 Plan your visit to the Entwined light installation in San Francisco

 Admission to this art installation is free.
 Peacock Meadow is on the east end of the park along JKF Drive, near the Conservatory of Flowers.
 Portions of JFK Drive are car-free, so plan accordingly.
 The Music Concourse Garage, which may be accessed from the Fulton Street and 10th Avenue entrance, is a 10-minute walk.

 The Conservatory of Flowers, in the same part of the park, may also have a beautiful outdoor light show.
 More details to come.
 Plus, the Holiday Tree will be aglow outside of McLaren Lodge beginning December 2.

 Note that the buildings are not open, so restrooms are not easily accessed.
 You’ll be parking and walking through the paths of Golden Gate Park.
 Bundle up and bring flashlights for extra fun!